pizthewiz/Cinder-Forum-Data/README.md

 ```

 ### NOTES
-- The `Posted Time` column has the same value for all messages in a topic
+- The `Posted Time` column has the same value for all messages in a topic, the topic creation date not the message
-- Messages within a topic are ordered by post date
+- Messages within a topic _are_ ordered by post date
 - Message threading undefined (message in reply to other message)
-- The `Permalink` column has the same value for all messages in a topic
+- The `Permalink` column has the same value for all messages in a topic, links to the topic not the message
 - No mapping from topic `Permalink` to numerical topic ID; e.g. [`paleodictyon`](https://forum.libcinder.org/topic/paleodictyon) <-> [`23286000001485179`](https://forum.libcinder.org/#Topic/23286000001485179)
 - No column for numerical message ID
 - Frequently missing message data; e.g. CSV has 13 messages for topic `paleodictyon`, while [the site](https://forum.libcinder.org/topic/paleodictyon) has 14